pasabanov/TemplateTemplate/.github/pull_request_template.md

 <!--
 Please complete the relevant sections.
-You can remove any that don't apply.

-You may also consider using the following section headers if applicable:
+You may also consider adding the following sections if applicable:
 ### Motivation
 ### What is the current behavior?
 ### What is the new behavior?